Sben05/Snake/README.md

 # Snake
 ## Clone Instructions
 1. Use terminal, or the zip download to get the full project
+2. If using file, unzip everything, and follow the next steps
-2. Drag and drop the entire thing into a new project (any IDE should be fine)
+3. Drag and drop the entire thing into a new project (any IDE should be fine)
-3. All sound files/images should work correctly.
+4. All sound files/images should work correctly.
 If they do not however, the game should still run the alternate version (no images/sound)
-4. Press run, and enjoy the game!
+5. Press run, and enjoy the game!

 A stable version of Java is required to run this game